 11. Don’t stress if you forget any small, essential items.

-Essential items are often available at resorts.
-If nothing else, you can stop by an ABC store or Whalers General Store to purchase any small essential items.
-These stores also have cute souvenirs, although they’re most likely not made in Hawaii.
+These stores also have cute souvenirs, although they’re likely not made in Hawaii.
 Check out the Farmer’s Markets for locally made goods.
-Most of the islands also have stores like Wal-Mart and Target for small essentials like shampoo, snacks, etc.
+Most islands also have stores like Wal-Mart, Costco, and Target for essentials like shampoo, snacks, etc.

 12. Make sure to bring chargers for all of your devices, including your camera.